chaos-mesh/website/docs/user_guides/offline_installation.md

 export CHAOS_MESH_VERSION="v1.1.0"
 ```

-It is recommended to use the release version, or you can set it to `latest` if you want to experience the latest unstable version.
+It is recommended that you use a stable release, or you can set the version to `latest` if you want to experience the latest features that are under development.

 ### Archive docker images